 Here we present a training cycle in musictherapy and trancetherapy for personal, professional and spiritual development.

-This course consists in 3 consecutive blocks over a period of 2 years with 3 weekend workshops per year.
+This course consists in 3 consecutive blocks over a period of 2 years with 3 weekend workshops per year; optionally, it can be extended with the construction of an instrument.
 It is conceived for therapists in general, (psychologists, musictherapists, psychotherapist, socialtherapists and arttherapists), and people who are searching a wider and spiritual approach to their own work in a therapeutical context.
 It also can be a good complement for musicians, artists, coaches, etc.

 Clourse will be held in English, translated in Spanish.

 - Dr. Peter Hess, psychiatrist, neurologist, musictherapist (Germany);

 - Heike Hess, holistic health practitioner, sound therapist (Germany); and